faisalraja/dscache/README.md

 ## Usage

 I recommend instanciating your datastore client and cache pool globally then create a dsclient.NewClient() per request.
+It is important to only use this package for doing Get*,Put*,Delete\* and RunInTransaction and not mix with the regular datastore client.

 ```go
 func main() {